garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 and even before released the WhatsApp team has [shown what it is capable of].

 However, besides the performance gains that the JIT brings, what I am the most excited about is the benefits that come with running native code instead of interpreting.
-What I'm talking about is the native code tooling that now becomes available to all Erlang programmers, such as integration with [perf] and [gdb].
+What I'm talking about is the native code tooling that now becomes available to all Erlang programmers, such as integration with [perf].

-As an example, when building a dialyzer plt of a small core of Erlang the previous way to profile would be via something like [eprof].
+As an example, when building a dialyzer plt of a small core of Erlang, the previous way to profile would be via something like [eprof].

 ```erlang